e-aub/mini-framework/framework/docsv2.md

 ### Routing

 MostJS provides a simple routing solution for single-page applications.
+The routing system allows you to create a single-page application with multiple views.

 ```js
 import { Router, Route } from 'most-js';